bokesan/icfpc2020/README.md

 Team: Rotten Lambdas

-Members:
-  Daniel Kauke,
-  Christoph Breitkopf,
-  Jan Dreske.
+Members: Daniel Kauke, Christoph Breitkopf, Jan Dreske.

-We live in Hannover and Vienna.
-We met in Hannover for the contest.
+We live in Hannover and Vienna, but met in Hannover for the contest.

 ## Galaxy evaluator